Starting Your Career

 There are a range of study options that can lead you to a teaching career.
 Find out about approved programmes before you commit to a study programme.

 You made it!
-As you embark on your exciting new teaching career you need to familiarise yourself with the Education Council Code of Ethics and the pathways to becoming a fully certificated and practising teacher.
+As you embark on your exciting new teaching career you need to familiarise yourself with the Code of Professional Responsibility and Standards for the Teaching Profession and the pathways to becoming a fully certificated and practising teacher.

 Approved Initial Teacher Education programmes